QLA-ML-DS/Git-Github-Tuorial/README.md

 git is able to recreate any version on demand by adding the changes to the original in order up to the version of interest.

 To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repository that you're concerned about.
-If youâre starting to track an existing project in Git, you need to go to the projectâs directory and type **git init**.
+If youâre starting to track an existing project in Git, you need to go to the project's directory and type **git init**.

 * * * *
 ### Practical : Create a Local Repository